Goosse/exports-and-reports/readme.txt

 A Report is defined by a Custom MySQL query and can be configured to display however you wish using additional field definitions.
 Exports can be disabled per report.

+**My report isn't working**

+As an admin, add &debug=1 to the end of the report URL to see the query that this plugin uses, take that query and use it in your own MySQL client or PHPMyAdmin to see if there are any errors in your own query.

 == Changelog ==

+= 0.5.2 =
+* Bug fixes, added nonces for exports
+* More coming, I've been focusing on Pods 2.0 (http://dev.podsframework.org/tag/pods2/) and haven't had a chance to revamp this plugin with the all new UI I've developed

 = 0.5.1 =
 * Feature: Reports menu split from Reports Admin so they're two separate menus now to avoid confusion for users